byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 *The* central and probably most useful command of the MMS: Check the state of the wallet plus the received and sent messages and their message state, and decide which action is the next one to execute, and then actually execute it.

-When in doubt, just issue a `mms next` command; the MMS will either execute the proper next command according to Monero's "multisig workflow rules", or tell you what it's waiting for before it can proceed.
+When in doubt, just issue a `mms next` command; the MMS will either execute the proper next command according to ByteRub's "multisig workflow rules", or tell you what it's waiting for before it can proceed.
 For "dangerous" things you can count on confirming prompts before the real action happens.
 Worst case a `mms next` can execute something earlier than you might have intended, but otherwise can hardly do any harm.

 Note how for many actions there is **no** dedicated command, and `mms next` the **only** way to move things forward.
 Don't look e.g. for commands to selectively process certain messages: If it's time to process some received messages in state *waiting*, the command will do so.

-Interestingly and maybe surprisingly, in Monero it's **always** clear what has to happen next regarding multisig, except in the case of partially signed transactions where you can decide **which** signer sending them to, and in the case of fully signed transactions that you can submit yourself to the network or send them to another signer for submission by them.
+Interestingly and maybe surprisingly, in ByteRub it's **always** clear what has to happen next regarding multisig, except in the case of partially signed transactions where you can decide **which** signer sending them to, and in the case of fully signed transactions that you can submit yourself to the network or send them to another signer for submission by them.

 The special command form `mms next sync` is for cases where sync data is waiting that the MMS on its own would not process because it "thinks" the wallet is in a state needing no new sync - which might be wrong.
 More about this in chapter *Troubleshooting*.